ravendb/bootcamp/src/Unit-2/lesson7/README.md

 ## Exercise: Exploring timings results

 This exercise picks up right where the previous one, in the [previous lesson](../lesson6/README.md), left off.
 You already have the DocumentStoreHolder and one transformer.

-Let's
+Check out the following piece of code:

 ````csharp
 static void Main(string[] args)